tomsWebConsulting/twcsl/Page/Store/Store Page Price Change/README.md

 Changing prices on a Store page does not affect the cart, checkout, or other Squarespace pages/backend storage.
 This is purely a cosmetic change.
-No code can change the checkout page or SS backend.
+No code can change the Checkout Page or SS backend.
 It is an SS security feature.

 ## Make a Donation